Promises, lies and betrayals in the fantasy world of Magic: The Gathering

 To play a game of Treachery, you need to print a few custom cards.Download

-Also known as "Kindgom," "Usurper," "Throne Magic" or "Assassin;" Treachery is a casual multiplayer game variant for Magic: The Gathering™ and optimized for the Commander/EDH format.
-Play among four different roles, each with an unique victory condition: Leader, Guardian, Assassin, and Traitor.
+Also known as "Kindgom," "Usurper," "Throne Magic" or "Assassin;" Treachery is a casual multiplayer fan-made game variant for Magic: The Gathering™ and optimized for the Commander/EDH format.
+Play among four different roles, each with a unique victory condition: Leader, Guardian, Assassin, and Traitor.
 Inspired by the boardgame "BANG!".

 You will love this variant if you enjoy playing games like BANG!, Werewolf, Resistance or Shadow Hunters!
 Treachery allows for a totally different group dynamics than classic multiplayer: the Assassins hunt the Leader, the Guardians try to protect the Leader and the Traitor is pulling the strings from the shadows, trying to be the last player standing.